InnerText vs. InnerHTML vs. TextContent: What’s Best?

 What’s Best: InnerText vs. InnerHTML vs. TextContent?

-• InnerHTML: Using innerHTML allows you to see exactly what’s in the HTML markup contained within a string, including elements like spacing, line breaks and formatting.
+• InnerHTML: Using innerHTML allows you to see exactly what’s in the HTML markup contained within a string, including elements like spacing, line breaks and HTML tags.

-• InnerText: This approximates the “rendered” text content of a node and is aware of styling and CSS.
-It’s most effective when you only need to see what’s in the element without the formatting.
+• InnerText: This returns the “rendered” text content of a node and is aware of styling and CSS.
+It’s most effective when you only need to see what’s in the element without HTML markup.

 • TextContent: This retrieves and sets the content of the tag as plain text.
-It’s most effective when you want to see what’s in an element, plus styling.
+It’s most effective when you want to see what’s in an element, including hidden text.

 Let’s start with some sample HTML code that I’ll use to demonstrate how each property works.